mehulagg/gitlab/doc/user/packages/package_registry/index.md

 1. Go to **Packages & Registries > Package Registry**.
 1. Find the name of the package you want to delete.
-1. Click the package to view additional details.
+1. Select the package to view additional details.
 1. Find the name of the file you would like to delete.
-1. Expand the ellipsis and click **Delete**.
+1. Expand the ellipsis and select **Delete**.

 The package files are permanently deleted.